Roger Ailes, who built Fox News into a powerhouse, dies at 77

 Ailes also worked for George H.W.
 Bush, who won the presidency four years.
 When Bush sat down for an interview with Dan Rather in 1988, it was Ailes who pushed the then-vice president to attack the CBS News anchor over questions regarding the Iran-Contra affair.

+But the coverage of his death on Fox and other news outlets memorialized him as a flawed television genius who achieved greatness in conservative media circles.

+"The secret to life," he once said, is to "find something you love to do, find somebody that'll pay you to do it."

---CNNMoney's Tom Kludt contributed to this report.
+--CNNMoney's Tom Kludt and Oliver Darcy contributed to this report.